National Cemetery Administration

 Artificial flowers and potted plants will be allowed on graves for a period of 10 days starting the Thursday before Easter and Memorial Day.

-Christmas wreaths (18” or 24”) are permitted during the period Dec.
+Christmas wreaths (18" or 24") are permitted during the period Dec.
 1 through Jan.
-31. Artificial flowers are permitted from Nov.
+31. On February 1 all wreaths with natural material will be disposed and 100% artificial wreaths will go to holding area.
+Artificial flowers are permitted from Nov.
 1 through March 31.
 They may not be secured to headstones or markers.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.